An extension of my own company – flexible online training, tailored courses and shared values

 Since then, it has grown its contract base to include clients in sectors including universities and higher education, transport, local government, retail, recruitment, logistics and infrastructure.
 The company employs over 500 people in many different locations across the UK and Ireland.
 Almost half of its personnel are mobile, travelling around their respective regions to deliver facilities management and building maintenance services and reacting quickly to customer needs.

-Salisbury Group was built to be different to the faceless organisations in facilities management industry that often lack the human touch.
+Salisbury Group was built to be different to the faceless organisations in the facilities management industry that often lack the human touch.

 Jill Scott is the People and Organisational Development Director at Salisbury Group.
 She talks about how International Workplace operates as an extension of her own company.